Joyce Marcus

-Joyce Marcus is a Latin American archaeologist and professor in the Department of Anthropology, College of Literature, Science, and the Arts at the University of Michigan, Ann Arbor.
+Joyce Marcus is an archaeologist and professor in the Department of Anthropology, College of Literature, Science, and the Arts at the University of Michigan, Ann Arbor.
 She also holds the position of Curator of Latin American Archaeology, University of Michigan Museum of Anthropological Archaeology.
 Marcus has published extensively in the field of Latin American archaeological research.
 Her focus has been primarily on the Zapotec, Maya, and coastal Andean civilizations of Central and South America.
 Much of her fieldwork has been concentrated in the Valley of Oaxaca, Mexico.
 She is known for her "Dynamic model", four-tiered hierarchy, and her use of interdisciplinary study.